bitekas/properties/README.md

    auto x = y.property;

 does not work - the copy constructor is private, as are assignment operators for the property type.
-It is therefore hard to copy it out of hte class, where accessing it would cause extreme havoc (don't do that!).
+It is therefore hard to copy it out of the class, where accessing it would cause extreme havoc (don't do that!).